-File Description Documents Reports on environment and energy audits submitted by the auditing agency No File Uploaded Certification by the auditing agency No File Uploaded Certificates of the awards received No File Uploaded Any other relevant information No File Uploaded
+File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency No File Uploaded Certificates of the awards received View File Any other relevant information No File Uploaded

-7.1.7 - The Institution has a disabled-friendly C. Any 2 of the above and barrier-free environment: Ramps/lifts for easy access to classrooms and centres Disabled-friendly washrooms Signage including tactile path lights, display boards and signposts Assistive technology and facilities for persons with disabilities: accessible website, screen-reading software, mechanized equipment, etc. Provision for enquiry and information: Human assistance, reader, scribe, soft copies of reading materials, screen reading, etc.
+7.1.7 - The Institution has a disabled-friendly and barrier-free environment: Ramps/lifts for easy access to classrooms and centres Disabled-friendly washrooms Signage including tactile path lights, display boards and signposts Assistive technology and facilities for persons with disabilities: accessible website, screen-reading software, mechanized equipment, etc. Provision for enquiry and information: Human assistance, reader, scribe, soft copies of reading materials, screen reading, etc.